ykrivopalov/ykrivopalov.github.io/data/resume.md

 * Software infrastructure development and support.
 Maintained modules for reporting and alerting.
 Investigation and improvements for asynchronous evaluations library.
 * Participation in porting of storage server to linux.
 Work on platform related bugs, support PAM authentication
 * Full responsibility (development, maintenance, new features planning, reviewing) for backup content indexation module.
 * Development Backup&Recovery related business logic.
-Performance fixes, implementation of REST for new UI.
-* Participation in REST interface planning and implementation using Python.
+* Participation in REST interface planning and implementation using Python, Go.
+* Bussiness logic performance problems investigation and handling.
+Implementation of the metadata caching subsystem.
 * Communications with support department.
 Assistance on the customer side: investigation and fixes for complicated issues.
 Crash dumps, logs analysis.

-Technologies: C++03 (tr1), Python, SQLite, PAM, Subversion, JIRA, Code Collaborator (review), big number of internal technologies.
+Technologies: C++03/11, Python, Go, SQLite, PAM, Subversion, Git, JIRA, big number of internal technologies.

 ### Software developer at [Webzavod](http://www.webzavod.com) (April 2011 - October 2011)